check_setup

 ) for feature-wise and group-wise Shapley values, respectively.
 For feature-wise Shapley values andcausal_ordering = list(c(1, 2), c(3, 4))

-without any duplicates.- confounding
+without duplicates.- confounding

 Logical vector.
 Not applicable for (regular) non-causal or asymmetric explanations.